Quasi-Judicial Bodies: An Overview

 National Commission for Protection of Child Rights (NCPCR)

 The National Commission for Protection of Child Rights (NCPCR) is a statutory body established under the Commission for Protection of Child Rights Act, 2005.
-It upholds the universality and inviolability of child rights, emphasizing urgency in all child-related policies in India.
+The Commission upholds the universality and inviolability of child rights and emphasises urgency in all child‑related policies in India.
+It protects children from 0 to 18 years and pays special attention to the most vulnerable.

 Functions

-- Review existing child rights safeguards in laws and recommend measures for effective implementation.
+- Review existing safeguards for child rights in laws and recommend measures for effective implementation.

-- Inquire into violations of child rights and recommend appropriate actions.
+- Inquire into violations of child rights and recommend appropriate action.

-- Identify factors that hinder the rights of children affected by terrorism, violence, disasters, domestic abuse, HIV/AIDS, trafficking, exploitation, pornography, and prostitution, and suggest remedial measures.
+- Identify factors hindering rights of children affected by terrorism, violence, disasters, abuse, trafficking, exploitation and other threats, and suggest remedial measures.

-- Address issues concerning children in need of special care and protection, including those in distress, marginalized groups, juveniles, children without families, and children of prisoners, and recommend corrective actions.
+- Address issues concerning children in need of special care and protection, including juveniles, children without families and children of prisoners.

-- Study international treaties on child rights, review national policies and programs, and suggest measures for better implementation in children's best interests.
+- Study international treaties on child rights and recommend measures for better implementation in national policy.

-- Spread awareness on child rights and available safeguards through publications, media, seminars, and other platforms.
+- Promote research on child rights and spread awareness through publications, media and seminars.

-- Inspect juvenile homes or other institutions housing children under government or organizational control and recommend necessary remedial actions.
+- Inspect juvenile homes or other institutions housing children under government or organisational control and recommend remedial actions.

-- Promote the inclusion of child rights in school curriculums and train teachers and staff working with children.
+- Promote inclusion of child rights in school curricula and train teachers and staff working with children.

 Powers

-- Inquire into complaints or take suo moto action on cases of child rights violations.
+- Inquire into complaints or take suo motu action on cases of child rights violations.

 - Address non‑implementation of child protection laws and development policies.

-The Commission can also perform any additional functions necessary to promote child rights.
-However, it cannot investigate matters already pending before state commissions or other legally constituted bodies.
+The Commission can perform any additional functions necessary to promote child rights but does not investigate matters already pending before State Commissions or other legally constituted bodies.

 Complaint Mechanism

-Complaints can be made in any language listed in the 8th Schedule of the Constitution.
+Investigation of child rights violations is a core function.
+Complaints may be filed in any language included in the Eighth Schedule of the Constitution.
+Key points:

 - No fee is charged for filing complaints.

-- They should be genuine and not trivial or frivolous.
+- Complaints should be genuine and not trivial or frivolous.

 - Complaints already pending before other commissions or courts are not considered.